Wan-Wan LIn

 Research Field

-Prof. Wan-Wan Lin obtained her doctoral degree of Pharmacology in National Taiwan University.
-She is mentor with high enthusiasm and passionate on discovering the mystery field of biology.
-Prof. Wan-Wan Lin's recent research covered on discovering the functional role of CASK, a scaffold protein ubiquitously expressed in various human organs.
-Besides, she also involved in studying the cancer metastasis, CNS and also retinal cell disease.
-To date, total of 3 post-doctoral research fellow, 4 doctoral student and 4 master student were worked in different field under Prof. Lin's supervision.
-We highly welcomed students or research fellow that are have high passionate and eagerness on biology experiment to join our lab.
+Prof. Wan-Wan Lin obtained her doctoral degree in Pharmacology at National Taiwan University.
+She is a mentor with high enthusiasm and passion for discovering the mystery field of biology.
+Prof. Wan-Wan Lin's recent research focused on discovering the functional role of CASK, a scaffold protein ubiquitously expressed in various human organs.
+Besides, she was also involved in studying cancer metastasis, CNS, and retinal cell disease.
+To date, a total of 2 post-doctoral research fellows, 4 doctoral students, and 4 master students have worked in different fields under Prof. Lin's supervision.
+We highly welcome students or research fellows who have high passion and eagerness for biology experiments to join our lab.

-1] Death mechanisms of necroptosis, autophagic cell death, and parthanatos.
+1] Death mechanisms of necroptosis, autophagic cell death, and parthanatos: roles of PARP-1, AMPK, and CASK.

-2] Functions and signaling cascades of pathogen recognition receptors TLRs and NLRs.
+3] Functions and signaling cascades of pathogen recognition receptors TLRs and NLRX1.

 Excellent Research Award from the National Science Council, ROC.
 (1998, 2002)